yschen25/Front-End_Back-End_Full-Stack_Software_Engineer_interview_questions/React_Questions.md

 <br/>

 > - **Uncontrolled Components** :   <br/>
-(1) Doesn't control by status or props, use ref to control DOM (https://jsfiddle.net/yschen25/o237p9Ld/).  <br/> (2) Allow set up the value by defaultValue.  <br/>
+(1) `Doesn't control by status or props, use ref to control DOM` (https://jsfiddle.net/yschen25/o237p9Ld/).  <br/> (2) Allow set up the value by defaultValue.  <br/>
 (3) Easy to use with third party library.
 <br/><br/>

-:white_check_mark: 18.1 When Use Controlled Components Or Uncontrolled Components ?
+:white_check_mark: 18.1 When Use Controlled Components Or Uncontrolled Components?
 | Functions | Controlled Components | Uncontrolled Components |
 |---|---|---|
 | One time submit | O  | O  |